eligum/Fenix/README.md

 cmake -S . -B build -DWARNINGS_AS_ERRORS=FALSE -DCMAKE_BUILD_TYPE=Debug
 ```

-Or use the provided script `gen-project.sh`, which by default sets the build mode to *Debug*.
+Or use the provided script `gen-project.sh`, which by default sets the build type to *Debug*.
 Only supported on Linux for now.

 <ins>**2.
 Configuring the dependencies:**</ins>